There are a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.

 Should you check your oil hot or cold?

-The best way is to check the engine oil when it’s warm, but the answer to this question depends on a lot of factors also.
-One of them is the type of oil that is using and at which outside temperature you have in your country.
+The best way is to check the engine oil is when it’s warm, but the answer to this question also depends on a lot of factors.
+One of them is the type of oil that is being used and which outside temperature you have in your country.
 Both temperatures will give an accurate reading if done well.